graphile/crystal/postgraphile/website/postgraphile/polymorphism.md

 :::tip

+For polymorphism to work, your table must have a primary key; we currently do not automatically detect the lack of primary key, so you may receive unexpected results (typically `null`s) without one.
-If you have a `view` instead of a `table`, make sure to define a primary key using `@primaryKey` smart tag.
-Otherwise, it may produce un-predictable results.
+If you have a `view` instead of a `table`, make sure to define a primary key using the `@primaryKey` smart tag.

 :::